 If you visit the ACT Government Feedback system, ACT Government Directory or the ACT Government Bookings System sites to read or download information or to process a transaction, Access Canberra automatically records the following information in their log files:

-This information may be used to improve the content of web services and to help Canberra Connect to understand how people are using these services.
+This information may be used to improve the content of web services and to help Access Canberra to understand how people are using these services.
 The logs do not collect or store personally identifiable information.
-Canberra Connect makes no attempt to identify individuals that browse these websites.
+Access Canberra makes no attempt to identify individuals that browse these websites.

 Google will not collect personal information about you.
-The reports provided by Google to Canberra Connect will only contain aggregate non personal data about your use of this website.
+The reports provided by Google to Access Canberra will only contain aggregate non personal data about your use of this website.
 These reports may contain data relating to pages viewed, files downloaded or the completion of online subscriptions.
-Canberra Connect will use the data collected by Google Analytics to improve the functionality of this website.
+Access Canberra will use the data collected by Google Analytics to improve the functionality of this website.

 Personal information is defined as information about an individual whose identity is apparent or can reasonably be ascertained by that information.

 No personal information is collected automatically through these sites.
 All personal information collected and/or stored must be voluntarily provided by you.
 Personal information that you provide may be stored on an overseas server.

 Access Canberra will only collect personal information about you when you voluntarily participate in an activity that asks for information, such as: